 Curtis was also a national correspondent based in New York for Black Entertainment Television's nightly newscast.

 Curtis has covered many prominent local and national stories, including the crash of TWA flight 800, the September 11th attacks, the Supreme Court decision that determined the outcome of the 2000 presidential election, and the historic 2008 presidential race.
 He has interviewed Barack Obama, Joe Biden, Hillary Clinton, John McCain, and Sarah Palin.
 Curtis was also one of the first reporters on the scene as several bodies were discovered in the home of serial killer Anthony Sowell.

 His work has been recognized by the National Association of Black Journalists and the Associated Press.

 A graduate of the University of Kentucky, Curtis is thrilled to be back in the Tri-State and living in the Cincinnati area, which he has visited and admired for years.
 He lives with his wife, Ronna, and their two children, Curtis III (Tre) and Ruby.

 Curtis is a life-member of Kappa Alpha Psi Fraternity, Inc.

 Brad Johansen - Sports Director

-Brad has worked in Peoria, IL; Lansing, MI; San Luis Obispo, CA; Las Vegas, NV; and now in Cincinnati since 1992.
-He became LOCAL 12 Sports Director in June of 1996.
-Brad has been the radio play-by-play announcer for the Bengals since the 2000 season.
-Currently, hes the TV play-by-play voice for Xavier Basketball on Fox Sports Net.
-He has also done play-by-play for both University of Cincinnati and Miami basketball.
+Brad has worked in Peoria, Ill; Lansing, Mich.; San Luis Obispo, Calif.; Las Vegas, Nev.; and now in Cincinnati since 1992.
+He became Local 12 Sports Director in June of 1996.

-Brad married wife Colleen in December 1998.
-He is the father of three sons and a daughte
+Brad married his wife, Colleen, in December of 1998.
+He is the father of three sons and a daughter.

 John Lomax - Morning Anchor